thelingxichen/scSVAS/webserver/markdown/Ploidy_Stairstep.markdown

 # Input File Format

 The uploaded **CSV** file must match the *required* format.
 Several demo files from **References** are provided in the sidebar.
-Please check the general accepted [input file format](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/CNV_input_format.markdown).
+Please check the general accepted [input file format](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/scSVAS_Input_Format.markdown).

 # Interactions

   + Download </br>
      An SVG file will be generated when you click the "Download'' button.
 We offer two themes, dark and light.
 To switch to the light theme, please click the "Light Theme'' button.
   + Tooltips and Highlights </br>
-    When your cursor hovers over an Oviz component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
-There are two major types of Oviz component in the "CNV Ploidy Stairstep'' application and their tooltipping and highlighting interactions are as follows:
+    When your cursor hovers over a component on the visualization panel, essential information about the component will show up in the tooltip, and related components will be highlighted.
+There are two major types of component in the "Ploidy Stairstep'' application and their tooltipping and highlighting interactions are as follows:
     + Stairstep plot </br>
       The tooltip will display the genome position and the average copy number.
     + Aggregate subgroup distribution plot </br>